azsdk/azsdk-docs/07-Customizing-AzSDK-for-your-Org/Readme.md

 New-AzureRMAutomationVariable -ResourceGroupName "AzSDKRG" -AutomationAccountName "AzSDKContinuousAssurance" -Name "DisableAlertRunbook" -Encrypted $False -Value "True"
 ```

-Or If you want to disable this feature for your organization , you need to set “IsAlertMonitoringEnabled” flag to “false” in AzSDK.Json file.
+Or if you want to disable this feature for your organization, you need to set “IsAlertMonitoringEnabled” flag to “false” in AzSDK.Json file.
 ```json
 {
   "IsAlertMonitoringEnabled": false